LedgeDash/unum/README.md

 The `-t` option would generate an AWS CloudFormation template (named `template.yaml`) based on `unum-template.yaml` on the fly.
-You can also generate a `template.yaml` without building the applicatoin by running
+You can also generate a `template.yaml` without building the application by running

 ```bash
 unum-cli template -p aws